lynguyethoangdung1408-gif/production/documentation/README.md

    - Use the camera feature to capture and report flooded locations
    - Earn reward points for accurate reports

-4. **View Alternative Routes**
+4. **Searching Alternative Routes**
-   - After receiving an alert, accept the reroute suggestion to navigate around flooded areas
+   - After searching a destination point, the system will show the less flooded streets route to travel

 5. **Redeem Points**
    - Exchange accumulated reward points for vouchers in the rewards section